-Tensions also intermittently arise over visits to Mongolia by the Dalai Lama, the exiled spiritual leader of Tibetan Buddhism (see p.
-5-6 of Religion Spirituality). and whom the PRC accuses of fueling unrest within the PRC.
-For example, the Dalai Lama's 2016 visit to Mongolia prompted an angry response from the PRC and economic retaliation against Mongolia.
+Tensions also intermittently arise visits over to Mongolia by the Dalai the I ama. exiled spiritual leader Tibetan Buddhism (see Religion and Spirituality). whom the PRC accuses of fueling unrest within the PRC.

+example, the Dalai Lama's 2016 visit to Mongolia prompted an angry response from the PRC and economic retaliation against Mongolia.

 Relations with Russia: For much of the 20th century, Russia (as part of the USSR) served as Mongolia's central political, military, and economic partner.
-During that time, Russia also supplied Mongolia all its military equipment, trained the Mongolian army, and, starting in the 1960s, stationed some 75,000 troops in Mongolia amid deteriorating Soviet-PRC ties (see p.
-11 of History and Myth).
+During that time, Russia also supplied Mongolia all its military equipment, trained the Mongolian army, and, starting in the 1960s, stationed some 75,000 troops in Mongolia amid deteriorating Soviet-PRC ties (see History and Myth).
 Since 1990, Mongolia has retained close political, military, social, and economic ties with Russia, and many Mongolians hold positive perceptions of the country.
 The two regularly engage in joint military exercises, and Mongolia heavily depends on Russia to meet its energy needs, importing over 90% of its refined oil from Russia.
-Moreover.
-Mongolia and Russia have entered into agreements to jointly develop railways, roads, and power grids that more closely integrate the two nations.
-Talks have also included plans to establish a free trade zone and economic corridor that would ease the flow of goods between the two.
+Moreover, Mongolia and Russia have entered into agreements to jointly develop railways, roads, and power grids that more closely integrate the two also included plans to establish a free trade zone and economic corridor that would ease the flow of goods between the two and the PRC.
+Both of these global powers help insulate Mongolia from large, external threats.
+Mongolia has experienced no domestic terrorist attacks, and no known organized criminal organizations operate within the country.
+The most pressing concern appears to be a modest increase in the popularity of extremist, ultra-nationalist groups such as Tsagaan Khass (White Swastika) and Dayar Mongol (All Mongolia) that promote hateful views of and violence against ethnic minorities.